-- To drive accountability at key senior management levels, a new diversity goal for leaders at the Assistant Vice President level and above was established in 2021: "Promote Primerica's DEIB strategy by supporting DEIB initiatives as they are introduced and actively creating a productive and inclusive work environment with my team and colleagues."
-This goal was part of the annual performance assessment process for all applicable employees; - Leadership development and succession planning that identifies, develops, and mentors all talent as we build our talent pipelines and leadership of the future is critical for the sustainability of our Company.
-We enhanced the curriculum of our two employee leadership training programs for emerging talent with a heightened focus on investing in their personal growth, leadership skills refinement and business acumen strength; - Employee Resource Groups (ERGs) were created and supported by executive leaders who serve as sponsors.
-They are also supported by management leaders who work with the executive sponsors to plan and participate in ERG programs and events.
+- •To drive accountability at key senior management levels, we implemented an annual performance goal, beginning in 2023, for senior professionals and above that evolves each year based on the Company human capital management priorities.
+For 2025, the performance goal will focus on leaders developing leaders as the Company prepares to build a deeper pipeline of talent while we plan for continued Company growth and future leadership. - •Leadership development and succession planning that identifies, develops, and mentors all talent as we build our talent pipelines and leadership of the future is critical for the sustainability of our Company.
+We enhanced the curriculum of our two employee leadership cohorts for emerging talent with a heightened focus on investing in their personal growth, leadership skills refinement and business acumen strength.
+As the Company manages through retirement transitions, additional investments will be made in 2025 with recently promoted leaders that joined the Chief Executive Office's Leadership Team.
+Our goal is to ensure that they too are demonstrating the strong leadership competencies required to successfully lead the organization into the future. - •Employee Resource Groups (ERGs) are open to everyone and are supported by executive leaders who serve as sponsors.
+They are also supported by employee volunteers who work with the executive sponsors to plan and participate in ERG programs and events.
 ERG leaders and sponsors meet regularly to collaborate on the various events and programs of each ERG, coordinate combined events with one or more other ERGs and ensure consistent communications among the various ERGs.
-ERGs are open to everyone, and the initial cohorts are thriving and building interest across our organization: Primerica Black Professional Network (PBPN); Primerica Uniting Latinos and Serving Others (PULSO); Asian Pacific Islander (API); and PRI- Bold

-(Balancing Our Lives Daily).
-ERGs promote engagement among employees and allows them to remain connected in our hybrid work environment.
-As of December 31, 2023, over 240 employees were members of at least one ERG.
-We are evaluating the interest in additional ERGs;

-- Our Human Resources Learning Team introduced a Management Fundamentals curriculum aimed at equipping new and seasoned leaders with leadership development opportunities for personal growth and enhancing overall communication and leadership effectiveness with their teammates; and - In response to employee feedback, we added a floating holiday for employees to observe any personal milestone/celebration of significance to them.
+The initial cohorts are thriving and building interest across our organization: Primerica Black Professional Network (PBPN); Primerica Uniting Latinos and Serving Others (PULSO); Asian Pacific Islander (API); and PRI-Bold (Balancing Our Lives Daily).
+ERGs promote engagement among employees and allow them to remain connected in our hybrid work environment.
+As of December 31, 2024, over 300 employees were members of at least one ERG.
+We are evaluating the interest in additional ERGs. - •Our Human Resources Learning Team introduced a Management Fundamentals curriculum aimed at equipping new and seasoned leaders with leadership development opportunities for personal growth and enhancing overall communication and leadership effectiveness with their teammates. - •In response to employee feedback, we added a floating holiday in 2021 for employees to observe any personal milestone/celebration of significance to them.
 In addition, we increased our focus on cultural education by highlighting numerous culturally focused holidays throughout the year with educational videos and communications as well as on-site and virtual engagement activities.

-For information about the diversity of our U.S. employees, see "Item 1.
-Business - Human Capital Management - Employees" in our 2023 Annual Report.
+For information about our U.S. employees, see "Item 1.
+Business - Human Capital Management - Employees" in the 2024 Annual Report.
 Additionally, employees are trained at least annually on our Equal Employment Opportunity and Anti-Harassment Policy.
 The Corporate Governance Committee is responsible for overseeing management's implementation and monitoring of the policy and reviews and approves this policy at least annually.